 For as long as I can remember, I never believed in saving for retirement.
 I enjoy the work that I do and want to enjoy my life at the same time.
 Now, does that mean I don’t make long-term investments?
 No, but I’m not buying into the same long-term investment plans as other people because I don’t have to.
 (We’ll get to that in a moment.)

-If you knew you were going to die next week, wouldn’t you change everything about your life?
+🚨 Deep question alert: If you knew you were going to die next week, wouldn’t you change everything about your life??

-Of course, I’m not going to tell you to spend all your hard-earned money on Faberge eggs, lavish trips, etc. But I will tell you that we live our lives under the idea that human beings are fragile creatures.
+Of course, you would, right??
+Now, I’m not going to tell you to spend all your hard-earned money on Faberge eggs, lavish trips, etc. But I will tell you that we live our lives under the idea that human beings are fragile creatures.
 We get sick easily.
 We can contract some random illness, and our dreams of a long life can be squashed in a moment.

 To me, it’s actually a bit short-sighted to think about living a rich life only when you’re much older.
 So here are some things we prioritize in our budget: